But it’s limited in what it can do. Sometimes trying to fit a data set into a repeated measures ANOVA requires too much data gymnastics.

 In others, the amount of time that has passed between repeats is important.
 (Or equivalently, the amount of space if the repeats are say, along a transect).
 In other words, you want to treat the within-subjects effect of time as a continuous, quantitative variable.

 This is theoretically valid and reasonable, but repeated measures ANOVA can only account for categorical repeats.

 There are contrasts that allow you to order the categories and simulate a trend over time, but they’re not truly treating time as continuous.

-What to use instead: A mixed model can treat time as a truly continuous effect.
+What to use instead: A marginal or mixed model can treat time as a truly continuous effect.